Cloud Computing Connection Profiles

 Connection Timeout

-Determines the number of seconds to wait after Control-M initiates a connection request to AWS Lambda before a timeout occurs.
+Determines the number of seconds to wait after Control-M initiates a connection request before a timeout occurs.

 The connection timeout in Control-M must be longer than the connection timeout that is set in AWS Lambda.